wordofwarning/wordofwarning.org/current/2015-domestic/clarke/index.md

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges please see [front page](/current/2015-domestic) for details.
-Age advisory: none.
-Sound installation and working café.
-Please request details of allergens.
-For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.
+Age advisory: 16+ For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####More
 With a post modern nod to a by-gone era *Domestic Appliances* is a glimpse into the warped reality of this wistful wife.
 Tethered to her white goods she goes about her mundane tasks, a pristine parody of the feminine.